gregvinyard/docs.rewst.help/community-corner/community-driven-content/deploying-agent-smith-with-immybot.md

 ### High-level overview

 1. Create the [`software`](deploying-agent-smith-with-immybot.md#software) object in Immy
-   * Software objects are what Immy uses to interpret an application that should be deployed.
+   * Immy uses software objects to interpret an application that should be deployed and how to do so.
-   * The scripts [here](https://github.com/BezaluLLC/Project-Foghorn-agent/tree/main/Immy%20Scripts) should be entered in the corresponding blank script fields
+   * The scripts [here](https://github.com/BezaluLLC/Project-Foghorn/tree/main/ImmyBot%20Integration) should be entered in the corresponding blank script fields
    * The PowerShell scripts handle:
      * Detection of the agent
      * Installation of the agent